-Major sources of funds in the past for us have included the debt or equity markets and the sale of assets.
-While we have achieved positive cash flow from operations in California, we will have to rely on these capital markets to fund future operations and growth.
+Major sources of funds in the past for us have included the debt or equity markets and we anticipate that we will have to rely on these capital markets to fund future operations and growth.
 Our business model is focused on acquiring exploration or development properties as well as existing production.
 Our ability to generate future revenues and operating cash flow will depend on successful exploration, and/or acquisition of crude oil producing properties, which may very likely require us to continue to raise equity or debt capital from outside sources.

 Daybreak has ongoing capital commitments to develop certain leases pursuant to their underlying terms.
 Failure to meet such ongoing commitments may result in the loss of the right to participate in future drilling on certain leases or the loss of the lease itself.
 These ongoing capital commitments will cause us to seek additional forms of financing through various methods, including issuing debt securities, equity securities, bank debt, or combinations of these instruments which could result in dilution to existing security holders and increased debt and leverage.
-The current volatility in the credit and capital markets as well as the decline in crude oil prices since June of 2014, may restrict our ability to obtain needed capital.
+The current uncertainty in the credit and capital markets as well as the instability and volatility in crude oil prices since June of 2014, has restricted our ability to obtain needed capital.
+The 2019 novel coronavirus ("COVID-19") that has spread to countries throughout the world including the United States has had a substantial negative impact on the demand for crude oil and is largely responsible for the decline in crude oil prices.
 No assurance can be given that we will be able to obtain funding under any loan commitments or any additional financing on favorable terms, if at all.
 Sales of interests in our assets may be another source of cash flow available to us.

-The Company's financial statements for the three months ended May 31, 2019 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-We have incurred a cumulative net loss since entering the crude oil exploration industry and as of three months ended May 31, 2019 have an accumulated deficit of \$28.4 million and a working capital deficit of \$5.5 million which raises substantial doubt about our ability to continue as a going concern.
+The Company's financial statements for the three months ended May 31, 2020 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+We have incurred a cumulative net loss since entering the crude oil exploration industry and as of three months ended May 31, 2020 have an accumulated deficit of \$29.1 million and a working capital deficit of \$4.0 million which raises substantial doubt about our ability to continue as a going concern.